 In the past, the graphic capabilities of software and hardware were so limited that games had simple shapes and a poor level of detail.

-As the technology improved, designers could add much more creativity and variety to their 2D work.
-It resulted in many different 2D styles we see in games today, like pixel, vector, cutout, cel shading, monochromatic, flat, and doodle art.
+As the technology improved, designers could add much more creativity and variety to their 2D game art.
+It resulted in many different 2D art styles we see in games today.

 2D Pixel Art

 Each object is typically a combination of hundreds or thousands of pixels.
 Pixel art animation reminds most people of early video games and old times, but it is still trendy.
-Some of the games made with modern 2D Pixel Art style are:
+Minecraft and Undertable are some of the games made with modern 2D Pixel Art style.

 Vector Art